How bushfires make thunderstorms

 Spot fires

-The updrafts become very tall and because they are so strong, they can carry large burning embers and lift them to great heights.
-The embers are carried far downwind, where they can ignite new fires (spot fires).
-During Victoria’s Black Saturday bushfires in 2009, one spot fire was recorded more than 30 km from its ‘parent’ fire.
+The updrafts become very tall and strong.
+They can carry large burning embers and lift them to great heights.
+The embers travel far downwind, where they can ignite new fires (spot fires).
+During Victoria’s Black Saturday bushfires in 2009, one spot fire was recorded more than 30 km from its parent fire.

 Lightning

-Lightning can form in these storms, which can cause new fires.
-In Victoria’s Black Saturday fires, lightning from fire-generated thunderstorms started a new fire 100 km from the fire front.
+Lightning can form in fire-generated thunderstorms, which can cause new fires.
+In Victoria’s Black Saturday fires, lightning started a new fire 100 km from the fire front.

 Downbursts

-Thunderstorms can produce intense downbursts that hit the ground and ‘burst’ outwards, producing very strong and gusty winds that can last 20 minutes or more.
+Thunderstorms can produce intense downbursts that hit the ground and burst outwards.
+This can produce very strong and gusty winds lasting 20 minutes or more.
 These winds can be strong enough to spread the fire in any direction.

 Downbursts from thunderstorms near fires have been responsible for the deaths of firefighters, by blowing fire back toward them.
 Fire-generated thunderstorms could pose a similar threat.